Updated on Jan 20, 2020.

 Life is so unpredictable that no one knows what will happen in the next second.

-Life insurance is the only best possible solution to make financially secure future for your family.
-You will not need to worry more about your family’s future and you can enjoy a stress-free life.
+Life insurance is a good solution (if not the best) to make a financially secure future for your family.
+You won’t worry anymore about your family’s future and you can enjoy a stress-free life.

 But before buying any life insurance policy, you must know some important facts related to life insurance.
 These facts will help you at different stages of your insurance policy.

-In this article, I listed 19 things that you must know before buying life insurance in India.
-Here are the details
+In this article, I listed 11 important things that you must know before buying life insurance in India.
+Let’s start…

 Jump to Section